davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 >   the dependencies of the `core`, `alloc` or `std` standard library crates
 >   individually (via profile overrides, for example).
 >
-> - The profiles defined by the standard library will be used.
+> - The profile defined by the standard library will be used.
 >
 > Cargo will resolves the dependencies of opaque dependencies, such as the
 > standard library, separately in their own workspaces.
 The "roots" of such a